rduplain/memo/startups-for-people-with-problems.md

 You may have reasons to continue without a business model anyway.
 Setting the cocktail-napkin test aside means that you cannot predict when you'll have any revenue (and you are making it a point to have revenue eventually, right?).
+In particular, if you are looking to make an exit through acquisition, note: (a) prospective acquirers will want to see that the product adds value, (b) revenue is a clear measure of that value, and (c) being in a cash-poor position weakens negotiation ability, such that an acquirer can wait it out for a better price.

-People spend weeks, months, and even years on a business model which would fail this simple test.
+People spend weeks, months, and even years on a business model which would fail this simple cocktail-napkin test.

 ## #2: Make sure it is a business that you want to run.